PhosphorosWasTaken/The-Nature-of-Code/README.md

-# The Nature of Code
+# The Nature of Code Examples
 My c++ version of the examples in The Nature of Code by Daniel Shiffman, compiled using emscripten to webassembly to be viewable through a browser.

 ## Source Code